georgewatson/georgewatson.me/privacy_policy.md

 They remember your preferences but are not strictly necessary for the website's operation.
 Under the GDPR,
-I rely on your consent for these cookies, which you provide by continuing to use the website and choosing not to disable them in your browser
-(see § [Opting Out](#opting-out))
-after being informed of their use.
+I rely on your consent for these cookies, which you provide by interacting with these features and choosing not to disable these cookies in your browser (see § [Opting Out](#opting-out)) after being informed of their use by the banner in the footer of every page.

 You can probably disable cookies on a per-site basis in your browser settings.
 See your browser's help pages for information on how to do this.